Deirdre Bair, author of acclaimed biographies, dies at 84

 Ms. Bair’s agent wouldn’t return her calls, her first publisher went bankrupt and the second rejected her manuscript.
 When she traveled to Europe for research, she left a freezer full of food — and 15 homemade apple pies — at home for her husband and two children.

-Her biography, which was published in 1978, was considered the most thorough study ever written of Beckett, who died in 1989.
+Her biography, which was published in 1978, was considered the most thorough study written on Beckett, who died in 1989.
 After the paperback edition appeared, it won the National Book Award, but the praise for Ms. Bair’s book was sometimes marked by incredulity.

 “Out of nowhere,” Newsweek critic Jack Kroll wrote, “this unknown English teacher at the University of Pennsylvania has produced what has to be the one indispensable book on Beckett.”